 Lastly, the user can query the validity of a given value.
 The expression X’Valid yields true if the value of the scalar variable X conforms to the subtype of X and false otherwise.
 Thus, the user can protect against the use of out-of-bounds uninitialized or otherwise corrupted scalar values.

-C.24.2 Guidance to language users
+6.23.2 Guidance to language users

 This vulnerability can be avoided or mitigated in Ada in the following ways: